 Tax brackets in British Columbia are determined by income.
 Income is found by adding up all your applicable sources of income and then subtracting your credits and deductions.
 Let’s take a closer look at how income tax works in British Columbia and how to determine your tax rates in BC.

 Income for determining your tax bracket is calculated by adding the sum of all income streams for the year, such as employment, self-employment, pension, saving plans, investments, benefits, and more totaled on Line 15000 – Total Income, then subtracting applicable credits and deductions.
 The result of this calculation, shown on Line 26000 – Taxable Income, is used to determine your tax brackets.

 The Structure of Tax Brackets British Columbia – How It Works

-The tax brackets structure in British Columbia is progressive.
+The tax bracket structure in British Columbia is progressive.
 That means, the higher your income, the higher your tax rate.
-However, there is a cap.
-In 2019, for example, those in a taxable income bracket of $150,000+ have tax rates in BC of 16.80 percent.
 Progressive structures are also known as marginal tax rates.

 What Does the Government Do with Income Taxes?

 Wondering where those taxes you pay go?
 Taxes are part of a large system that supports all citizens at the provincial and national levels.
 Universal health care is one of the ways your tax dollars work, but they also pay for beneficial things like national defence, infrastructure projects, education, and employment insurance.

 - Your Provincial credits should be checked to make sure you are getting what’s rightly yours to claim.

 *Read the entire above article for specific details.